-The Trustees present their report along with the Financial Statements of the Trust for the year ended 31st March 2021.
+The Trustees present their report along with the Financial Statements of the Trust for the year ended 31st March 2022.
 The Financial Statements have been prepared in accordance with the accounting policies set out in Note 2 to the Financial Statements and comply with the Trust's constitutive legislation the Charities and Trustee Investment (Scotland) Act 2005, the Charities Accounts (Scotland) Regulations 2006 (as amended) and the Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their financial statements in accordance with the Financial Reporting Standard 102 applicable in the UK and Republic of Ireland (FRS 102).

-The global Covid-19 pandemic had an impact on the Trust as it did on everything in the year to 31st March 2021.
-Virus control measures had an impact on the ability of the Trust's award recipients to carry out the research funded by the Trust and also delayed the completion of projects.
+The global Covid-19 pandemic continued to have an impact on the Trust in the year to 31st March 2022.
+Virus control measures still in place affected the ability of the Trust's award recipients to carry out the research funded by the Trust and delays to the completion of projects were not uncommon.
 The Trust supported individuals in this by granting extensions as required.
-Due to the virus control measures, the Trustees took the decision not to award Undergraduate Vacation Scholarships for the year to 31st March 2021 and redirected the financial resources to funding Covid-19 Research Grant Awards.
+The Trustees once again took the difficult decision not to award Undergraduate Vacation Scholarships for the year to 31st March 2022 but have been pleased to then be able to reopen the call for Vacation Scholarships during the year for awards to be funded in the financial year to 31st March 2023.

-The financial impact of the pandemic will be seen for years to come but the Trust has no immediate concerns in relation to financial sustainability and the Audit & Investment Committee of the Trust continues to analyse the financial projections on a regular basis in consideration of the Trust as a going concern.
+Although the financial impact of the pandemic carries on, the Trust has no immediate concerns in relation to financial sustainability and the Audit & Investment Committee of the Trust continues to analyse the financial projections on a regular basis in consideration of the Trust as a going concern.